Thami El Glaoui: Lord of the Atlas

 Madani died in 1918.
 The French immediately repaid T'hami's support by appointing him the head of the family ahead of Madani's sons.
-Only Si Hammou, Madani's son-in-law, managed to remain in his position as qaid of the Glawa (Aglaw in Tashelhit), based in Telouet (and therefore in charge of its arsenal).
+Only Si Hammou, Madani's son-in-law, managed to remain in his position as qaid of the Glawa (Aglawu in Tashelhit), based in Telouet (and therefore in charge of its arsenal).
 Not until Hammou died in 1934 did T'hami get full control of his legacy.

 From that time on, T'hami's wealth and influence grew.
 His position as Pasha enabled him to acquire great wealth by means which were often dubious, with interests in agriculture and mineral resources.
 His personal style and charm, as well as his prodigality with his wealth, made him many friends among the international fashionable set of the day.
 He visited the European capitals often, while his visitors at Marrakesh included Winston Churchill, Colette, Maurice Ravel, Charlie Chaplin.

 The Pasha attended the coronation of Queen Elizabeth II as a private guest of Winston Churchill, the two had met during the latter's trips to Marrakech, often to paint.
 The Pasha's lavish gifts of a jeweled crown and an ornate dagger were refused as it was not customary for gifts to be received from individuals not representing a government.

 According to his son Abdessadeq, one of the principal means by which he acquired great landholdings was that he was able to buy land at cheap prices during times of drought.
 During one such drought, he constructed an irrigated private golf course at Marrakesh at which Churchill often played.
 When the French protested about the waste of water, they were easily silenced by granting playing rights to the top officials.

 T'hami had two wives: Lalla Zineb, mother of his sons Hassan and Abdessadeq and widow of his brother Si Madani; and Lalla Fadna, by whom he had a son, Mehdi, and a daughter, Khaddouj.
 Mehdi was killed fighting in the French forces at the Battle of Monte Cassino.
 T'hami also had a number of concubines, of whom he had children by three: Lalla Kamar (sons Brahim, Abdellah, Ahmed and Madani), Lalla Nadida (son Mohammed and daughter Fattouma) and Lalla Zoubida (daughter Saadia).
 The first two of these had originally entered T'hami's harem as musicians imported from Turkey.